michalmonday/supremeDuck/README.md

 **How to make it or get it?**
 1. Visit and follow [this tutorial](https://github.com/michalmonday/supremeDuck/wiki/DIY-Tutorial) about the bluetooth version.
 1a.
-See [this guide](https://github.com/michalmonday/supremeDuck/wiki/How-to-make-wi-fi-based-version-(Esp8266)) to see how to assemble wifi based version.
+See [this guide](https://github.com/michalmonday/supremeDuck/wiki/How-to-make-wi-fi-based-version-(Esp8266)) to see how to make the wifi based version.
 2. Buy it from me.
 It's available at: http://prankingdevice.co.uk